 In this course, students will evaluate the different clinical manifestations of cardiorespiratory pathophysiologic conditions.
 In addition, they will analyze the components of cardiorespiratory pathophysiology.
 Lastly, students will explain the different cardiorespiratory diseases and anomalies.
-(Prerequisite: CRCP 2000, 2001)
+This course includes the use of simulator.
+(Pre- requisite: CRCP 2000, 2001 or CRCP 1011L, 1111L)